Dennis Washington

-Dennis R. Washington (born 1934) is an American billionaire industrialist who owns a controlling interest in a large consortium of privately held companies, collectively known as the Washington Companies.
+Dennis R. Washington (born 1934) is an American and Canadian billionaire industrialist who owns a controlling interest in a large consortium of privately held companies, collectively known as the Washington Companies.
 The consortium's main assets are in British Columbia, Canada, Washington, and Montana.
-The largest holding is a family-managed industrial ship manufacturer and marine freight transport service known as Seaspan Marine Corporation based in Vancouver, B.C.
+The largest holding is a family-managed industrial ship manufacturer and marine freight transport service known as Seaspan Marine Corporation based in Vancouver.

 Early life

 Born in Spokane, Dennis Washington grew up in Spokane, Bremerton, Washington, and Missoula, Montana.
 His parents separated when he was very young, and Washington lived with his mother.
 He rarely saw his father, who worked in construction overseas.
 Washington did not grow up in a wealthy family.
 Additionally, he states his parents' divorce as his motivation to provide his own wife and children with a stable family environment.

 Career

 Following graduation from high school, Dennis Washington worked in construction in Alaska and Montana.
 He began his business career at age 30 in 1964, with a $30,000 loan and a single bulldozer.
 He created Washington Construction, which worked primarily on highway contracts, and by 1969 was the largest contractor in Montana.

 In the 1970s he moved into mining and dam construction.
 In 1986 he acquired a copper and molybdenum mine at Butte, Montana.
 He reopened the mine and it became a profitable operation.
 This success helped him diversify into railroads, marine services, coastal shipping, aviation and real estate.
 In 1996 Washington Construction acquired global construction and engineering company Morrison-Knudsen Corporation of Boise, Idaho, creating Washington Group International.